OFFICE OF THE SELECTBOARD

 CHANGES AND ADDITIONS TO THE AGENDA

-Obtain a new business request to the Trustees of Public Funds for disbursement of the Cael Fund and Scott Fund.
+Under new business: make a request to the Trustees of Public Funds for disbursement from two of our public funds.

-This meeting we approved meeting minutes from December 3rd and December 17th.
+Focus on meeting minutes from December 3rd and December 17th, (which discussed purchases).

 NEW BUSINESS